clarkgrubb/data-tools/README.md

     $ sudo make setup

-Run this to put the *data tools* and man pages in your path.
+To put the *data tools* and man pages in your path:

     $ make install